Marana, Arizona

-Marana is a town in Pima County, Arizona, United States, located northwest of Tucson, with a small portion in Pinal County.
-According to the 2010 census, the population of the town is 34,961.
-From 1990 to 2000, Marana was the fourth fastest-growing place among all cities and towns of any size in Arizona.
+Marana (/məˈɹæ.nə/) is a town that mostly lies in Pima County with a small portion in Pinal County, in the U.S. state of Arizona.
+It is located northwest of Tucson, Arizona.
+As of the 2020 census, the population of the town was 51,908.

 History

-Archaeologists have found evidence of about 4,200 years of continuous human settlement in the vicinity of Marana and in the middle of Santa Cruz Valley.
+Archaeologists found evidence of about 4,200 years of continuous human settlement in the vicinity of Marana and in the middle of Santa Cruz Valley.
 Many significant archaeological sites have been found near Marana.